Get pumped: Plan your heat pump project

 Typically, modern furnaces are compatible with ASHPs.
 Compatibility will depend on several factors, including the brand and model of both units.
 An HVAC professional familiar with ASHPs can assess your current system and provide you with options.
 If your furnace is the same age as your AC, we’d recommend replacing them together.

-The upfront cost of an ASHP is typically higher than a traditional AC, though the exact price can vary based on your home needs, contractor, and equipment.
-Financial incentives are available for heat pumps, which can bring down the installation cost.
-In some cases, incentives make a heat pump cheaper than an AC.
+The upfront cost of an ASHP is typically higher than a traditional AC, though the exact price can vary based on your home needs, the contractor, and the equipment.
+Financial incentives are available for ASHPs, which can bring down the installation cost.
+In some cases, incentives make an ASHP more affordable than an AC.

-Visit the Minnesota Air Source Heat Pump Collaborative website for step-buy-step guidance on choosing and installing a heat pump that’s right for your home.
+Visit the Minnesota Air Source Heat Pump Collaborative website for step-buy-step guidance on choosing and installing an ASHP that’s right for your home.

-Read real stories about the experiences of Minnesotans who have installed heat pumps in their own homes.
+Read real stories about the experiences of Minnesotans who have installed ASHPs in their own homes.